 Collegiate Students Honor Veterans

-Then each military branch's song played as veterans in attendance were asked to stand.
+Then snippets from each military branch's song played as veterans in attendance were asked to stand.

 In addition, JK-4th Grade students showed their appreciation for veterans by creating thank-you plaques to honor a family member or friend who has served or is serving in the military.
 The plaques were displayed on bulletin boards throughout the Lower School.